sebas5384/redux-boot/docs/SideEffects.md

 - Writing some data to disk, or any i/o stuff.
 - Make a request to an API after submitting a log in form.

-Here's an example were the program is going to log-in a user and changing the state to save the user's data.
+Here's an example, logging a user and changing the state to save the user's data.
 ```js
 import api from 'lib/api';